Essential Oils and Hydrosols for Hypotension: Low Blood Pressure

 The Healing Intelligence of Essential Oils: The Science of Advanced Aromatherapy, Kurt Schnaubelt, Ph.D.

-Jean Valnet, M.D., Edited by Robert Tisserand
+The Practice of Aromatherapy, Jean Valnet, M.D., Edited by Robert Tisserand